Quantum cosmological gravitational waves?: Some perspectives and critics

 Another possibility that we have not discussed is to use the interactions of the perturbations, not as a mere source of decoherence, but as giving new signals in the form of non-gaussianities that could be used.
-The authors of \cite{greenSignalsQuantumUniverse2020} (focusing on scalar perturbations) exhibited features of non-gaussianities that cannot be generated by the non-linear evolution of a stochastic distribution, while Ref.~\cite{gongQuantumNatureWigner2020} computed the Wigner function of primordial gravitational waves taking in account non-linearities and explored its region of negativity, and \cite{martinNonGaussianitiesQuantum2018} gave some constrain on decoherence based on the level of non-gaussianities.
+Focusing on scalar perturbations, the authors of Ref.~\cite{greenSignalsQuantumUniverse2020} showed that substituting the initial quantum vacuum fluctuations by a Gaussian stochastic field with the same two-point functions would lead to enhanced non-gaussianities akin to those generated by initial excited states.
+Not measuring such an enhancement was then suggested to be a sign of non-classicality of the initial state (see also \cite{Ghosh:2022cny}).
+With a different approach to non-gaussianities, the Wigner function of primordial gravitational waves was calculated in Ref.~\cite{gongQuantumNatureWigner2020}, taking in account the intrinsic non-linearities of gravity.
+Its regions of negativity were then explored as a means of exhibiting a signature of quantumness of the state.
+Other works such as Refs.~\cite{martinNonGaussianitiesQuantum2018, DaddiHammou:2022itk} took yet another route and provided some constraints on decoherence based on the level of non-gaussianities.